tehkillerbee/mopidy-tidal/README.md

 when playlists are looked up.
 A value of zero makes the behaviour of `mopidy-tidal` quite akin to the current behaviour of `mopidy-spotify`.

+* **lazy (Optional):**: Whether to connect lazily, i.e. when required, rather than at startup.
+  * `false` (default): Lazy mode is off by default for backwards compatibility and to make the first login easier (since mopidy will not block in lazy mode until you try to access Tidal).
-**lazy (Optional):**: Whether to connect lazily, i.e. when required, rather than at startup.
-In lazy mode Mopidy-Tidal will only try to connect when something tries to access a resource provided by Tidal.
+  * `true`: Mopidy-Tidal will only try to connect when something tries to access a resource provided by Tidal.

   Since failed connections due to network errors do not overwrite cached credentials (see below) and Mopidy handles exceptions in plugins gracefully, lazy mode allows Mopidy to continue to run even with intermittent or non-existent network access (although you will obviously be unable to play any streamed music if you cannot access the network).
 When the network comes back Mopidy will be able to play tidal content again.
 This may be desirable on mobile internet connections, or when a server is used with multiple backends and a failure with Tidal should not prevent other services from running.

-Lazy mode is off by default for backwards compatibility and to make the first login easier (since mopidy will not block in lazy mode until you try to access Tidal).
+* **login_method (Optional):**: This setting configures the OAuth login process.
+  * `BLOCK` (block): The user is REQUIRED to complete the OAuth login flow, otherwise mopidy will hang.
+  * `HACK`: Mopidy will start as usual but the user will be prompted to complete the OAuth login flow.
+The link is provided through a dummy track (i.e. HACK)
+* **client_id, _secret (Optional):**: Tidal API `client_id`, `client_secret` can be overridden by the user if necessary.

 ## OAuth Flow

-Using the OAuth flow, you have to visit a link to connect the mopidy app to your Tidal account.
+The first time you use the plugin, you will have to use the OAuth flow to login.:

-1. When you restart the Mopidy server, check the latest systemd logs and find a line like:
+1. After restarting the Mopidy server, check the latest systemd logs and find a line like:
 ```
 journalctl -u mopidy | tail -10
 ...
 Visit link.tidal.com/AAAAA to log in, the code will expire in 300 seconds.
 ```
-2. Go to that link in your browser, approve it, and that should be it.
+2. Visit the link to connect the mopidy tidal plugin to your Tidal account.

 The OAuth session will be reloaded automatically when Mopidy is restarted.
-It will be necessary to perform these steps again if/when the session expires or if the json file is moved.
+It will be necessary to perform these steps again if/when the session expires or if the json file is moved/deleted.

 ##### Note: Login process is a **blocking** action, so Mopidy + Web interface will stop loading until you approve the application.